CaptainRich/just-tech-news/README.md

 * [Application Screen Shot](#application-screen-shot)

 ## Project Objective
-Create a full-stack application to implement a bulletin board.
+Create a full-stack application to implement a bulletin board, based on the MVC architecture.

 # Technologies Used
  * express